SphinxNumberNine/Blacklight/extension/README.md

 - Resources tab
   - What people should be aware of regarding privacy

+- Our Privacy Policy
+  - Should be really simple and understandable
+  - Should be able to run code on our privacy policy to show users that there's nothing visible

  How to test locally:

  - run `npm install` from within the extension folder